 SFS_results

 In the above illustration, we are using the Boston House Price dataset.
-It's a regression problem, and hence, we are utilizing the linear regression model for fitting the data.
+It's a regression problem; hence, we are utilizing the linear regression model to fit the data.
 R-squared error is a performance metric here.
-Performance of the model rapidly increased till the top seven features, and then it saturates around 0.74 avg_score.
+The model's performance rapidly increased till the top seven features, and then it saturated around 0.74 avg_score.
 These results indicate that the seven features are sufficient for building the model, and the rest of the features can be dumped to keep the model explainable and faster.

 Backward Feature Elimination is just the opposite of the above method.
 We start with all the features and fit the model.
 Then, we eliminate the feature from the model to which we receive the best performance.
 This process is repeated till we achieve a specific criterion.
 In the case below, the stopping criteria would be to halt once we were left with four parameters only.
 We can adjust the stopping criteria accordingly.